 Search Engine Results If your site is optimized properly, you can reach a slew of new customers via their search queries on engines like Google and Bing.
 The more optimized your site is, the higher up in the results it will display and the more new customers you can attract.

 Social Sharing If customers are happy with your products, social sharing makes it easy for them to share their satisfaction with friends and family.
-This functions in the same way as word-of-mouth does for physical stores, but with the internet, consumers can provide a direct link to the product on your site.
-Now other consumers know exactly which product their friend love and exactly where to find it, no fuss.
+This functions in the same way as word-of-mouth does for physical stores, but with the internet and social media, consumers can provide a direct link to the product on your site.
+Now other consumers know exactly which product their friend loves and exactly where to find it, no fuss.